EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 06/05//2021:
 UML diagrams
-problem solved : when error because customer is already create, in customers.txt it rewrite the all customers show transaction history for specified account
+problem solved : when error because customer is already create, in customers.txt it rewrite the all customers show transaction history for specified account in the customer application show list of customers

-list html
+Problem : show their balances

 to do list:
-finish the login for customer (we just identify the pin code) maybe firstname,lastname show list of customers and option their balances
+show their balances

 Commenting
 private or public functions
 test module
-relationship
-tuples
-polymorphisme

 link for flask:
 https://pythonspot.com/flask-web-forms/